shayneobrien/language-modeling/readme.tex.md

 Introduction
 ============

-In this problem set we train three language models on the canonical Penn Treebank (PTB) corpus.
+In this repository we train three language models on the canonical Penn Treebank (PTB) corpus.
 This corpus is split into training and validation sets of approximately 929K and 73K tokens, respectively.
 We implement (1) a traditional trigram model with linear interpolation, (2) a neural